 Disney Dining Plan is not available

-Disney Dining Plan just isn’t available for off-site guests, free or paid for.
-This system is attached to a guests Magic Your Way Package and hotel reservation; if you are missing one or the other, you simply can not purchase it.
+Disney Dining Plan just isn’t available for off-site guests, free our otherwise.
+This system is attached to a guest’s Magic Your Way Package and hotel reservation; if you are missing one or the other, you simply can not purchase it.
 There is a growing debate on the efficiency of such a dining plan but to many, it is well worth it.

 Please share your thoughts in the comments or reach out on social media...We would love to hear from you.